hmc-cs111-spring2023/cs111-hw3-CWeismann/interview.md

 do they address the need?
 Are there any particularly admirable qualities of the language?
 Are there parts of the language you think could be improved?_

 I wasn't able to find any on the internet, although it's possible that you could consider an existing body of tables, like Machinery's Handbook, 31st Edition, to be a sort of analog DSL in this field.
-If we consider that to be the existing DSL, I would guess that most machinists have spent their entire career using that (and memorizing especially relevant information), so they don't feel the need for a DSL as keenly as newer machinists.
+If we consider that to be the existing DSL, I would guess that most machinists have spent their entire career using that (and memorizing especially relevant information), so they don't feel the need for an actual DSL as keenly as newer machinists.

 ## The Project